michaelo/daya/README.md

 TODO
 ---------
 * Integrate dot / libdot
     * including libs for png and svg?
 * .hidot
-  * Support colors - simply passthrough colors to dot: https://graphviz.org/docs/attr-types/color/ .
-No need to convert
-  * Add top-level layout{} for e.g. background, padding, layout-engine, ...
-  * Support groups
-  * TBD: Define styles ala CSS-classes, which then can be applied to the individual types?
-  * Implement more advanced shapes?
+    * TBD: Implement more advanced (composed) shapes?
 E.g. an UML-like class with sections?
     * Implement import-functionality
-  * ...
+    * Explicitly define behaviour wrt duplicate definitions; shall the latter be invalid behaviour, or shall they be fused?
+Either simply adding children, or explicitly checking for type and override values.
+    * Support "comments"/"annotations": a post-it-like block with text tied to a particular instantiation or relationship.
+    * Simplify syntax: allow } as eos.
+Don't require quotes around #-colors.
-* Finish v1 hidot-syntax
+* Finish v1 hidot-syntax: what is scope?
 * Ensure compilator supports entire hidot-syntax
+* Lower importance:
     * Implement web service
     * Implement frontend
+* Nice-to-haves:
+    * Accept a list of "instantiations" to only render whatever relates to them.
+Accept "degrees of separation" as well?
+    * Support "playback"-functionality?
+Render node-by-node as they are instantiated, ordered by source?

 Attributions